For a complete list of my publications, please see my CV. This page discusses my monograph and current research program.

 In autumn of 2017, I successfully applied for a University of Manitoba Social Sciences and Humanities Research Council of Canada fellowship to start a new project on plant ontology in the ancient world based on pharmacological, botanical, and alchemical texts.
 My aim is to trace common ideas about plant being across different kinds of texts and explore how thinking about plants intersected with thinking about other kinds of being in antiquity.

-I am currently writing a book under contract with Oxford University Press’ Women in Antiquity series (deadline, August, 2018).
+I have just completed editing the proofs for a book under contract with Oxford University Press’ Women in Antiquity series (forthcoming April 2021).
 It is a biography of the elusive and intriguing fourth-century philosopher and theurgist, Sosipatra of Pergamum.
 All we know about her is contained in a brief description of her life and teaching career in Eunapius’ Lives of the Sophists.
-My aim is to contextualize what details we have of her life, including the more fantastic elements of her story, at the same time as I pay attention to the way in which Eunapius uses her gender for his own rhetorical purposes.
+In the book, I contextualize what details we have of her life, including the more fantastic elements of her story, at the same time as I pay attention to the way in which Eunapius uses her gender for his own rhetorical purposes.

 Kristi Upson-Saia (Occidental College), Jared Secord (University of Calgary), and I are finishing a very large project under contract with the University of California Press (submission March 2021).
 It is a source book for ancient Greek and Roman medicine (5o0 BCE to 5oo CE).